• New students walk across campus as part of Convocation

 What will be included in the final presentation?

-The consultant will present the project findings to the campus community at the begging of the fall 2023 term.
+The consultant will present the project findings to the campus community toward the begging of Fall Term in 2023.